alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 In general, weird, strange, or obscure clues tend to indicate that there's a very specific reason that clue *had* to be weird, strange, or obscure, and you should consider what that reason is.
+For example, I once wrote a puzzle where I needed to clue [EOGANACHTA](https://en.wikipedia.org/wiki/E%C3%B3ganachta), which was a travesty, but it was the most reasonable option that fit the letter constraints I needed.
+A sharp-eyed solver that got that clue should be immediately suspicious that future extraction will be based on syntax rather than semantics.
 To give a non-puzzle example, in the board game Codenames, you are trying to clue words for your team and not the opposing team.
 If I get a clue like "TOMATO: 2", and see RED and FRUIT on the board, I'll mention RED and FRUIT fits, but I'll also start wondering why we got "TOMATO" as a clue instead of a more typical red fruit like APPLE, CHERRY, or STRAWBERRY.
-Perhaps a word like ICE CREAM is on the board, and they were trying to avoid it.
+Perhaps a word like PIE is on the board, and they were trying to avoid it.

 How much getting into the constructor's mindset helps you will depend on how well you understand typical puzzle design.
 This is one reason people who write puzzles tend to get better at solving them.
 Like, maybe the reason ✈✈✈Galactic Trendsetters✈✈✈ is so